Last Updated on

 Positive Psychology MOOC’s (massive online open course)

-This course will “zero in on a fundamental finding from positive psychology: that happiness is inextricably linked to having strong social connections and contributing to something bigger than yourself—the greater good”.
+This course revolves around the idea that “happiness is inextricably linked to having strong social connections and contributing to something bigger than yourself—the greater good.”

-Dacher Keltner and Emiliana Simon-Thomas, the courses’s co-instructors will lead students through practical strategies to nurture their own happiness and invite students to explore how happiness changes along the way.
+Dacher Keltner and Emiliana Simon-Thomas will lead students through practical strategies to nurture their own happiness, and also invite students to explore how happiness changes along the way.

-Created by The University of North Carolina at Chapel Hill and taught by leading positive psychology researcher and author Barbara Fredrickson.
+Created by The University of North Carolina at Chapel Hill, this course is taught by leading positive psychology researcher and author Barbara Fredrickson.

-This course discusses research findings in positive psycology and offers practical applications that students can put to use to live full and meaningful lives.
+This course discusses research findings in positive psychology and offers practical applications that students can put to use to live full and meaningful lives.

-Learn about positive emotions, positivity resonance and loving kindness meditation, the mindscapes and outcomes of positivity and other positive psychology topics.
+Learn about positive emotions, gratitude, positivity resonance, and loving-kindness meditation, the mindscapes, and outcomes of positivity and other positive psychology topics.

 “Every addition to true knowledge, is an addition to human power.”